Trump blames Biden as US economy shrinks for first time in three years

 President claims economic downturn has ‘NOTHING TO DO WITH TARIFFS’

-President Donald Trump lashed out at former President Joe Biden as the American economy shrank by 0.3 percent during the first quarter of this year, marking the first drop in three years as Trump’s tariff policies disrupted businesses and their supply chains.
+President Donald Trump defended his attempt to cast blame on his predecessor, former president Joe Biden, after the Labor Department’s Bureau of Economic Analysis found that the American economy shrank by 0.3 percent during the first quarter of this year, marking the first drop in three years as Trump’s tariff policies disrupted businesses and their supply chains.

-This marks the worst quarter for the U.S. economy since 2022, when the country was still heavily affected by the Covid-19 pandemic.
-Comparatively, the economy grew by 2.4 percent in the fourth quarter during the final months of Biden’s term in office.

-Trump quickly took to Truth Social on Wednesday to blame his predecessor for the dismal numbers.
+Earlier in the day, Trump took to Truth Social on Wednesday to blame his predecessor for the dismal numbers, writing that what was transpiring was “Biden’s stock market, not Trump’s.”

-“This is Biden’s Stock Market, not Trump’s,” he said.
-“I didn’t take over until January 20th.
+He added: “I didn’t take over until January 20th.
 Tariffs will soon start kicking in, and companies are starting to move into the USA in record numbers.
 Our Country will boom, but we have to get rid of the Biden ‘Overhang.’
 This will take a while, has NOTHING TO DO WITH TARIFFS, only that he left us with bad numbers, but when the boom begins, it will be like no other.
 BE PATIENT!!!”

+This marks the worst quarter for the U.S. economy since 2022, when the country was still heavily affected by the Covid-19 pandemic.
+Comparatively, the economy grew by 2.4 percent in the fourth quarter during the final months of Biden’s term in office.

+White House Press Secretary Karoline Leavitt also blamed Biden, saying in a statement that “It’s no surprise the leftovers of Biden’s economic disaster have been a drag on economic growth, but the underlying numbers tell the real story of the strong momentum President Trump is delivering.”

+“Robust core GDP, the highest gross domestic investment in four years, job growth, and trillions of dollars in new investments secured by President Trump are fueling an economic boom and setting the stage for unprecedented growth as President Trump ushers in the new Golden Age,” she added.

-Imports increased more than 40 per cent as federal spending fell about five percent during the first three months of the year.
-The Commerce Department said the decrease in GDP “primarily reflected an increase in imports” and a decrease in government spending.
+Imports increased by more than 40 percent as federal spending fell about 5 percent during the first three months of the year.
+The Commerce Department said the decrease in GDP “primarily reflected an increase in imports” as Americans tried to beat Trump’s tariffs and a decrease in government spending.

+Even as he has imposed steep tariffs on China, the president claimed that he didn’t want the country to suffer economically.

+“The tariffs haven't kicked in yet.
+I know that, and I don't want this to happen, but I know that China is doing very poorly right now.
+I just saw some reports coming out, and I don't want that to happen to China,” he said.

 Before the figures were released, analysts noted that a decreasing GDP figure due to this trend would not necessarily indicate economic weakness; however, the shrinkage of 0.3 percent was much lower than the 0.8 percent rise economists had projected.